 27. Calculation of number of SMS

-(b) Content that contains more than 160 characters counts as one SMS for each block of 153 characters or part thereof.
+(b) If you include any Unicode characters and send via a Unicode supported service, content that contains more than 70 characters counts as one SMS for each block of 67 characters or part thereof.
+In all other cases, content that contains more than 160 characters counts as one SMS for each block of 153 characters or part thereof.

 (c) A ‘character’ includes each individual letter, digit, punctuation and other symbol in the Content.

 (d) Each press of a ‘spacebar’ generates a separate character.